GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 FRANCESC: Nice.
 So you mentioned that you were responsible for the internal launch of Spanner and also for Cloud Spanner, which is the external service.
 Could you talk a little bit about the differences between those two?
 A little bit of the history of how these happened?

 DEEPTI: Sure.
 So let me tackle the first thing first.
-So Cloud Spanner is basically the internal Spanner service that we've been running for multiple years, which has been developed for even more years, and its just a repackaging of that service as a Google Cloud Platform service.
+So Cloud Spanner is basically the internal Spanner service that we've been running for multiple years, which has been developed for even more years, and its just a repackaging of that service as a Google Cloud service.
 So we basically integrated with the Cloud Platform-- things such as billing and providing the APIs through the various rest and GRPC methodologies et cetera, right?

 So it's the same service.
 The underlying infrastructure is exactly the same.
 And it's run by the same SRE team-- or managed by the same SRE team that manages the internal service as well.
 There is really no difference except for the way you access the service.